 Education and Training is divided into two categories.
 The first category evaluated is training offered with successful completion of formal proctored exams and the second category being training offered without exams, or more specifically without proctored exams.
-Education and training with proctored exams provides the applicant with a higher amount of points.

-In addition, the National Admissions Board recognizes the successful completion of NHIE (National Home Inspectors Exam) in lieu of training offered without exams or without proctored exams.
+The NHICC National Admissions Board recognizes the successful completion of NHIE (National Home Inspectors Exam) in lieu of training offered without exams or without proctored exams.

 The passing grade for all exams is 80%.
+It can vary where licensing applies.

-Copies of pertinent documents are required with the application.
+Copies of relevant documents are required with the application.